 While you certainly can book an excursion in every port of call, you should be mindful of travel fatigue.
 There are a few things to consider when deciding if you should book an excursion in every port of call.

-What is the length of your cruise and how many ports do you visit?
-How does your itinerary have port of calls and sea days arranged during the course of the cruise?
-How long are your days in port?
-Is there an excursion that really piques your interest in every port?
+- How does your itinerary have port of calls and sea days arranged during the course of the cruise?

-Generally speaking, we don’t book more than 3-4 excursions on a typical 7-day cruise.
+Generally speaking, we don’t book more than three excursions on a typical seven-day cruise.
 We also tend to off-set a long, adventurous tour with a shorter, more relaxing tour.
 If we are familiar with a port of call, we also might just get off the ship to walk around on our own for a few hours.
 If we have visited the port several times before, we might decide to just skip the port all together and relax on the ship.

 Ultimately, the decision is completely up to you!
 Just make sure you are giving yourself time to relax and enjoy your vacation.